mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 +Cr5000,
 +25% of augment

 However, in addition to the option listed above, a detachable augment may be able to operate separate from the Traveller’s body for an additional Cr10000.
-Additionally, this augment has a grav locomotion option, allowing the augment to be controlled while detached and operated as a grav-propelled object capable of six metres movement per Minor Action.
-This movement range is restricted to the communications range between the interface and the augment, which is a 50 metre wireless data link unless the controller and augment have better transceivers installed.
+Additionally, this augment has a grav locomotion option, allowing the augment to be controlled while detached and operated as a grav-propelled object capable of six meters movement per Minor Action.
+This movement range is restricted to the communications range between the interface and the augment, which is a 50 meter wireless data link unless the controller and augment have better transceivers installed.

 Option TL Effect Cost
 Remotely-operated